 The sea offered abundant food.
 The most important was salmon.
 There were five different species of salmon all with different spawning spawn: to produce eggs, give birth to. times.
 As the salmon teemed up the rivers to spawn back where they were born, they were easily harvested with harpoons, nets or traps.
 Then they were dried or smoked for winter.
 The sea also offered seals, shellfish, crabs and other fish like lingcod, halibut and herring.
 The eulachon - an oily smelt - provided valuable eulachon oil.
 There was also intertidal food which could be gathered by the women.
 They combed the beach between tides using sticks and baskets to gather the food.

-Unlike most native peoples, the West Coast peoples recognized "ownership" by family groups of certain territories for fishing, housing sites, etc. They also had an inherited class system of nobles, commoners and slaves.
+Unlike most indigenous peoples, the West Coast nations recognized "ownership" by family groups of certain territories for fishing, housing sites, etc. They also had an inherited class system of nobles, commoners and slaves.
 In the southern, Wakashan tribes, inheritance could be either through the mother's or the father's line.

 RELIGION AND FESTIVALS

-The most important social event was the potlatch potlatch: a gift-giving ceremony and festival practised by the native peoples of the northwest coast of North America..
-At these gatherings the host would show his wealth by giving lavish gifts to the visiting guests (also a means of redistributing the wealth) and there was much storytelling.
-Like other native peoples, those on the Pacific coast believed they were surrounded by supernatural beings.
+The most important social event was the potlatch potlatch: a gift-giving ceremony and festival practised by the indigenous peoples of the northwest coast of North America..
+At these gatherings the host would show his wealth by giving lavish gifts to the visiting guests (this was also a means of redistributing the wealth) and there was much storytelling.
+Like other indigenous peoples, those on the Pacific coast believed they were surrounded by supernatural beings.
 One of their most popular characters was the Raven who could transform himself and was a great trickster.